 But movies could hold my attention, and the seventies were a great time for American movies.
 I saw every new release I had time and money to see, just because it was something to do, though I initially favored horror movies, as is fairly common with middle-school kids.
 The changes in the adolescent body, changes that involve streaming blood and goopy ejaculations and hair growing where it never grew before, are mirrored by bloody, goopy, hairy movie monsters.
 They’re freaks, just as many teens experience themselves as freaks, including the seemingly well-adjusted, who strictly adhere to the draconian codes of adolescent society, since to do otherwise is to risk being viewed as freaks.
-But horror movies hold special significance for kids who’ve been branded by others as freaks, as happened with me, and for boys there’s an element of establishing bravery by facing, without flinching, scenes of gore that would’ve caused nightmares a few years before.
+But horror movies hold special significance for kids who are branded by others as freaks, as happened with me, and for boys there’s an element of establishing bravery by facing, without flinching, scenes of gore that would have caused nightmares a few years before.
 In a strange way, horror movies are a preparation for manhood, if manhood is still measured by fearlessness, as I believe remains the case.
 Boys innately recognize that they may one day be called upon to act in emergency situations in which timidity can cost time and lives, situations that require brute strength, and that can’t be willed away by the wishful thinking of the post-feminist enlightened.
 Gender parity has its limits.